Will Crooks: Early life

 Born in Shirbutt Street, Poplar, Crooks was the third son of a ship's stoker, George Crooks, who lost his arm in an accident when Crooks was three years old.
 His mother, Caroline Elizabeth (née Coates), then supported the family by working as a seamstress, but money was scarce and five of the children were temporarily forced to enter Poplar workhouse in 1861.
-This experience had a profound influence on Crooks' views on poverty.
+This experience had a profound influence on Crooks's views on poverty.

 Educated at a local poor law school, Crooks worked initially as a grocer's errand boy, then a blacksmith's labourer and then as an apprentice cooper.
 A keen reader, Crooks learned about reformers such as Richard Cobden and John Bright, and was asked by his fellow workers to speak out about their working conditions.
 Consequently, he was sacked for being a political agitator.
 He remained a member of the Coopers Union from 1867 until his death in 1921.